-From the early 19th century until the 1870’s the Griffin family owned and operated Thringstone Smock Mill (now Hough Mill).
+From the late 18th century until the 1870’s the Griffin family owned and operated Thringstone Smock Mill (now Hough Mill).
 The third generation of millers decided to move into other occupations and by 1874 the mill was leased to James Kirby.

 James was the son of John Kirby and Sarah Griffin, so the family connection was key.
 James was listed as the miller on the 1877 auction poster.
 James’ older brother Thomas and his wife Mahala Sketchley were the millers at a post mill on the other side of St George’s Hill near the church.

 Many people marry people they know from work or others in the same profession as they are part of their social network.
 Millers were just the same.

 - Sarah Griffin – Married John Kirby, miller, on the 26th July 1813 at Whitwick.

 - Mary Griffin – Married John Timms, miller from Swarkstone, on the 17th September 1822 at Whitwick

 - Thomas Kirby – Married Mahala Sketchley on the 18th May 1847.
 Mahala’s brother Jesse was a miller.
 When Thomas died in 1891 Mahala briefly continued the business before she died a month later.

 How and why did Thringstone Smock Mill become Hough Mill?